1983 Philadelphia Phillies

 Season highlights

-The 1982 Phillies had lost a close divisional race to the St. Louis Cardinals.
+The 1983 Philadelphia Phillies were only the fourth team in franchise history to make it to the World Series.
+The 1982 team had lost a close divisional race to the St. Louis Cardinals.
 An aging team, with most of its starters past 30 and its top pitcher, Steve Carlton, in his late 30s, the Phillies were not the focus of much hope as the 1983 season began.
+In fact, the earned the nickname the "Wheeze Kids", a play on the nickname of the 1950 team better known as the "Whiz Kids".
+But the oldsters did the kids one better, as they managed to win one World Series game before losing the next four to the Baltimore Orioles.
+After that loss, the Phillies would not be competitive again for another decade.

-In the offseason, they traded star second baseman Manny Trillo, prospect Julio Franco, and three other players for Cleveland outfielder Von Hayes, which seemed like a retreat to a youth movement; but to take Trillo's job at second base, the Phillies imported 39-year-old Joe Morgan.
-The signing of Tony Perez threatened to turn the roster into a reunion for the 1976 Reds.
+In the offseason, they traded star second baseman Manny Trillo, prospect Julio Franco, and three other players for Cleveland Indians outfielder Von Hayes, which seemed like a retreat to a youth movement as Hayes, who quickly earned the nickname "five-for-one", was entering only his second full season in 1983.
+But to take Trillo's job at second base, the Phillies imported 39-year-old Joe Morgan.
+With Pete Rose still playing first base at age 42 and the signing of Tony Perez as a bench player, it threatened to turn the roster into a reunion for the 1976 Cincinnati Reds.

-By the seventh of June, the Phillies were at 21-25, with Carlton at 6-6.
-On the fourth of July, Carlton shut out the Mets to send the team into the All-Star break at 38-36 (Mike Schmidt was the team's sole All-Star), but they kept taking a step back for every step forward.
-Although the Phillies were in first place at 43-42, manager Pat Corrales was fired on 17 July.
+By the June 7th, the Phillies were at 21-25, with Carlton at 6-6.
+On July 4th, Carlton shut out the New York Mets to send the team into the All-Star break at 38-36 (Mike Schmidt was the team's sole All-Star), but they kept taking a step back for every step forward.
+Although the Phillies were in first place at 43-42, manager Pat Corrales was fired on July 17th.
 General Manager Paul Owens took over as field manager, the surest sign of a team packing it in and rebuilding.
-The club responded badly at first, tumbling to 46-47 on 26 July.
+The club responded badly at first, tumbling to 46-47 on July 26th.

 But there were counter-indications.
 Holland and Hernandez were pitching well.
 Rookie starter Charles Hudson had joined the rotation late in May and given the team strong outings every time.
 And after a 6-5 start, John Denny was quietly winning seven games in a row with outstanding control and timing of his pitches.